Agablue-red/MLClass/README.md

     Mean absolute error (MAE) for 1M Decision Tree Regressor: 0.05678 Mean absolute error (MAE) for 1M LASSO Regression: 0.05599

-According to MAE, the best model is SVR for half year interval.
+According to MAE, the best model is SVR for a month interval.

     Mean absolute error (MAE) for 6M SVR Model: 0.08662 Mean absolute error (MAE) for 6M Decision Tree Regressor: 0.09145 Mean absolute error (MAE) for 6M LASSO Regression: 0.08786

-According to MAE, the best model is SVR for half year interval.
+According to MAE, the best model is SVR for half a year interval.

     Mean absolute error (MAE) for 1Y SVR Model: 0.11689 Mean absolute error (MAE) for 1Y Decision Tree Regressor: 0.12315